howkymike/BakingApp/README.md

 Application should properly retrieve media assets from the provided network links.
 It should properly handle network requests.
 Application makes use of Espresso to test aspects of the UI.
 Application sensibly utilizes a third-party library to enhance the app's features.
 That could be helper library to interface with ContentProviders if you choose to store the recipes, a UI binding library to avoid writing findViewById a bunch of times, or something similar.
+Application has a companion homescreen widget.
+Widget displays ingredient list for desired recipe.

 ## General App Usage